Leading Your Student Organizations at UMB

 Feel free to view the How to Start your Student Organization Re-registration Form Instructions for a visual aid in how to start your re-registration.

 Information about the All-Comers Guidance can be found online.
-The Fall 2025 re-registration deadline is Thursday, October 31, 2025 at 12 Noon.
+The Fall 2025 re-registration deadline was Friday, November 7, 2025 at 12 Noon.
+Late registrations are open through the same process.
 If you have questions, please email the UMB Student Success, Leadership, and Engagement (SSLE) team at DL-StudentOrgs@umaryland.edu.

 Registration Process for New Student Organizations